The legend of Jack Lambert

 That’s a quote that any Steelers fan knows by heart.
 It’s a quote that sends chills up and down our spine, and in some instances, might even bring a tear to the eye.
 Those are words spoken by Jack Lambert upon his induction into the Pro Football Hall of Fame.

-To many fans, Jack Lambert epitomizes the original “golden era” of Steelers football.
+To many fans, Jack Lambert epitomizes the original “golden era” of Steelers football, predating the NFL games on TV today.
 No one would argue that Joe Greene is the quintessential Steeler, the man who is universally praised as the greatest Steeler of all time.
 However, it’s the gap-toothed “Dracula” mug shot of Lambert that immediately springs to mind when you think about the Steelers of the 70’s.

 Born in Mantua, Ohio, Lambert played football at Kent State University (later home to James Harrison during his college career).
 Lambert was an All-Mid-American Conference linebacker twice during his Kent State career, but most pro scouts that he was too small to play linebacker at the professional level.

 When we think of Lambert, we think of “Mad Man Jack”, or his fan club “Lambert’s Lunatics”.
 But the truth about Jack Lambert is that he was much more than a wild man on the field.
 Art Rooney, Jr. tells a story that gives you some indication of the kind of leader Lambert was:

 “At Kent, they had a quarterback who was evidently a dissipater, and he did something and they were going to throw him off the team.
 Lambert was the team captain.
 He went to Fitzgerald and said, “You can’t.
 You’ll wreck the team.’
 Fitzgerald said, ‘O.K., but he’ll have to run a punishment drill.’
 Lambert said, ‘I’ll run it with him to make sure he does it.’
 Lambert ended up dragging him through.”